shreyasun/leb-cd-analysis/README.md

 #### Joining Both Datasets

-- **In which countries did the life expectancy increase and mortality rate decrease from 2000 to 2019?**
+- **In how many countries did the life expectancy increase and mortality rate from communicable diseases decrease from 2000 to 2019?**

+  About 146 out of 183 countries experienced an increase in life expectancy and decrease in mortality rate from communicable diseases.

-- **In which countries did the life expectancy decrease and mortality rate increase from 2000 to 2019?**
+- **In how many countries did the life expectancy decrease and mortality rate increase from 2000 to 2019?**

+  0.

-- **What is the average life expectancy of countries in 2019 where the mortality rate increased by more than 5% between 2000 and 2019.?**
+- **What is the average life expectancy of countries in 2019 where the mortality rate increased by more than 5% between 2000 and 2019?**

+  79.961

 - **What is the average life expectancy of countries in 2019 where the mortality rate decreased by more than 20% between 2000 and 2019?**

+  71.97

 ### Data Visualization
 View visualizations [here]()!